AbramovichAnna/Smart-Cube-Shop/README.md

 ## Description

-Welcome to Smart Cube Shop, your ideal destination for Rubik's Cubes and magic cubes.
-Perfect for both expert solvers and beginners, our store offers a diverse range of speedcubes and exclusive puzzles.
-Dive into a thrilling world of twists and turns, and discover your next cubing challenge with us.
-Shop today and embark on an exciting cubing journey!
+Explore the fascinating world of Rubik's Cubes with Smart Cube Shop, a dynamic app created using React and Django RF.
+Designed for both experienced cubers and newcomers, this virtual store showcases a diverse collection of puzzles, from agile speedcubes to exclusive limited editions.
+Ideal for practice and exploration, Smart Cube Shop offers a unique platform to satisfy your cubing curiosity.
+Start your twisty puzzle adventure here!

 ## Table of Contents